mschuchard/linter-terraform-syntax/README.md

 ### Installation
 `Terraform >= 0.11` is required to be installed before using this.
 The `Linter` and `Language-Terraform` Atom packages are also required.

+**Config Note**: Ignore Unset Variables has changed to Check Required Variables.
+If you checked the previous config setting, you will need to uncheck this new one.

 ### Usage
 - In the package settings there is an option to use `terraform plan` instead of `terraform validate`.
 Both options will show syntax errors for files in the current directory and notify non-syntax validation errors for the current directory.
 The plan option will additionally notify non-syntax plan errors for the current directory, but it will take longer to execute.
 As of Terraform version 0.10, `terraform validate` now catches many more issues that it previously missed and `terraform plan` found.
 - To quickly and easily access issues in other files, you will need to change the settings inside `Linter-UI-Default`.
 For `Panel Represents` and/or `Statusbar Represents`, you will need to change their options to `Entire Project`.
 This will allow you to use either display to quickly access issues in other files by clicking on the displayed information.
 Note this will not work on directory issues since a directory cannot be opened in a pane.